Spiritual Care

 Skills of a University Chaplain

-The university chaplain’s complex role calls for a specific skill set:
+A university chaplain’s complex role calls for a specific skill set:

-• Interpersonal.
-Being able to listen carefully and advise students and others clearly about their worries, fears, faith-based issues, and responses to grief and other crises.
+• Interpersonal: Being able to listen carefully and advise students and others clearly about their worries, fears, faith-based issues and responses to grief and other crises.

-• Emotional.
-Understanding and responding with empathy to the emotions students and others experience, offering support and encouragement.
+• Emotional: Understanding and responding with empathy to the emotions students and others experience, offering support and encouragement.

-• Analytical.
-Interpreting signs of crisis and knowing how and when to intervene are crucial skills for university chaplains.
+• Analytical: Interpreting signs of crisis and knowing how and when to intervene are crucial skills for university chaplains.

 Job Outlook and Salary